dave2k77/lrdbenchmark/docs/_build/html/_sources/README.rst.txt

 Documentation Guide
 ==================

 Welcome to the LRDBenchmark documentation!
-This directory contains the source files for building the comprehensive documentation for LRDBenchmark, a Long-Range Dependence Benchmarking Toolkit.
+This directory contains the source files for building the comprehensive documentation for LRDBenchmark, a Long-Range Dependence Benchmarking Toolkit with comprehensive adaptive classical estimators and intelligent optimization backend.

 Building the Documentation
 -------------------------